mjordan/islandora_bagger/README.md

 The advantage of the remote mode is that generating a Bag will never time out because clicking on the "Create Bag" button sends a simple REST request to the remote Islandora Bagger microservice, which then add the request to a queue to be processed later.
 This is also a disadvantage, since the user doesn't get to download the Bag until later.

+## Using Context

+This module comes with two Context reactions that provide control over the Islandora Bagger configuration.

-## Using Context to define which configuration file to use
+### Using Context to define which configuration file to use

-This module comes with a Context reaction that allows you to use Islandora Bagger configuration files other than the default.
+One of those Reactions allows you to use Islandora Bagger configuration files other than the default.
 To enable this, do the folowing:

 1. Install Context and Context UI modules (requirements for Islandora, so will already be done).
 1. Create a Context or edit an existing Context.